-The phenomenon of interference leading to creative ideation has been referred to as creative interference (Gabora & Saab, 2011; Ranjan & Gabora, 2012).
-When an idea emerges through creative interference it consists of multiple items merged into a single structure that is initially vague, 'half-baked', or ill-defined.
+The phenomenon of interference leading to creative ideation has been referred to as creative interference (Gabora & Saab, 2011).
+When an idea emerges through creative interference it consists of multiple items merged into a single structure that is initially vague,

+'half-baked', or ill-defined.
 The vagueness may reflect that it is uncertain how, in the context of each other, the elements that make up the idea come together as a realizable whole.
 This structure can be said to be in a state of potentiality because some features or elements could take on different values depending on how the idea unfolds.
 It is proposed that this unfolding involves disentangling the relevant features from the irrelevant features by observing how the idea looks from sequentially considered perspectives.
 In other words, one observes how it interacts with various contexts, either internally generated (think it through) or externally generated (try it out).
-Support for the hypothesis that midway through creative processing an idea is in a potentiality state comes from research on concept combination (Aerts & Gabora, 2005a, b) and analogy formation (Gabora & Saab, 2011).
+Support for the hypothesis that midway through creative processing an idea is in a potentiality state comes from research on concept combination (Aerts & Gabora, 2005a,b) and analogy formation (Gabora & Saab, 2011).

 If I allow myself to speak as I would to my artist friends, I would say that the state of 'Stream not gone dry', when it came to me, was complete and finished with respect to the reality it had come from, but in a state of potentiality with respect to the reality humans are most familiar with.
-When I read this last sentence over with my 'scientist' hat on, however, I have no clue what it means, but the artist in me (which is, after all, the part that composed this music) is completely comfortable with it.
+When I read this over with my 'scientist' hat on, however, I have no clue what it means.
+I think that it is possible to describe a particular idea in a particular state as 'complete and whole' and to describe the same idea in the same state as 'vague and unfinished' and in both cases be convinced that you are telling the truth.

 There is only one part of the piece that that did not emerge in a natural way from constraints already in place given what I had started with, and that required conscious work.
 I was in one key and I had to find a way of getting back to another key.
 Initially I had no clue how to proceed.
 I did try different possibilities in a way that could be described as 'generating variations until I found the solution to a problem'.
 Eventually I found a way of doing it that I was pleased with.
 It echoed back to the complex part that had originally been a separate piece of music.
-When this happened, I experienced a feeling of recognition.
+When this happened I experienced a feeling of recognition.
 At that point it no longer felt like I had been 'generating variations'; it felt as if I had lost the path and found it again.